Police suspect fiery motorcycle crash in Fresno could have been a road rage incident

-Fresno Calif.
+FRESNO, Calif.
 (KSEE) – A motorcyclist was killed in a fiery crash in Fresno.
-The accident happened on Blackstone and Griffith avenues and officials are now looking into whether this was a road rage incident.
+The accident happened on Blackstone and Griffith avenues and officials are now looking into if it was a road rage incident.

-According to officials, a car was driving down Blackstone and pulled a gun on the motorcyclist at some point causing both to crash.
+According to officials, a car was driving down Blackstone and the driver pulled a gun on the motorcyclist at some point causing both to crash.

 The owner of Wheelmaxx Auto Shop said he was inside with several customers when he heard a loud boom on Blackstone Avenue.